 One of the problems with setting out to create viral marketing campaigns is that viral marketing usually skates right along the edge of crude, rude and insensitive.
-In order to set the stage so that a marketing campaign has the potential of going viral, one has to find the defining sides of “the box” and then create a marketing campaign that slips just outside, but not too far, outside “the box”.
-Inhabiting that magic space just outside “the box”, well, that’s what makes a marketing message go “viral”.
+In order create a message with the potential of going viral, one must fine that magic space just outside “the box”. that’s what makes a marketing message go “viral”.

 Viral marketing messages evoke one of the following responses:

-- Viral Marketing may make the audience may cause the audience raise their collective fist in anger
+- cause the audience raise their collective fist in anger

 In essence, viral marketing messages evoke the extremes in emotion.
-In order to do so, the viral video usually has to skate the fine line between offensive and evoking.
+In order to do so, the viral message must skate the fine line between offensive and evoking.

-Viral marketing is really nothing more than another term for social marketing.
-Whether you call it social marketing, viral marketing or word of mouth advertising, the foundation is the same: count on your customers to carry the marketing message of your company.
+Viral marketing is just social media marketing on steroids.
+Whether you call it social media marketing, viral marketing or word of mouth advertising, the foundation is the same.
+You’re counting on your customers to carry your marketing message.

-The Jupiter report was also able to build a profile of the typical creator of negative user-generated content.
+The Jupiter report built a profile of the typical creator of negative user-generated content.
 This person is usually a heavy user of social networks, predominantly male (60% are male) and into technology (40% are influential in this area and 23% are considered “early adopters”).
 They are also a potential valuable audience for marketers as 49% tend to act as brand advocates – which means they tend to be vocal influencers who spread the word online.

-It’s one thing to create a powerful marketing message which by a stroke of luck or genius actually achieves the goal of “going viral” but it’s playing Russian Roulette with the future of your business to set out with the objective of creating a viral marketing campaign.
+It’s one thing to create a powerful social media marketing message that actually achieves the goal of “going viral.”
+It’s quite another to set out on a quest for viral marketing.
+This is literally playing Russian Roulette with the future of your business to set out with the objective of creating a viral marketing campaign.

-Now, imagine in true Science Fiction Fashion that those harmless bits of down and feather are suddenly transformed into lethal razor blades. ( A.K.A what happens when either the marketing message “crosses the line” or when the “typical creator of negative user-generated content” gets his hands on your marketing message.)
-Suddenly, the air is filled with stinging bits of steel instead of white, fluffy down.
+Imagine if the harmless bits of down and feather were suddenly transformed into lethal razor blades.
+This is what often happens in viral marketing.
+Sometimes, the marketing message “crossed the line.”
+Other times, the “typical creator of negative user-generated content” gets his hands on your marketing message.
+The air is suddenly filled with stinging bits of steel instead of white, fluffy down.

 When Ariel Waldman aired her complaints against the micro-blogging application Twitter, the message quickly went “viral” and moved beyond the control of Walman, Twitter or any other force on earth.
 She was forced to close comments on the original blog post, yet the viral messages continues to circulate, having developed a “life of its own” shortly after release into the wild.